CM92-lab/MicArch_App/README.md

 - Hardware-independent (any Android device)
 - Compatible with standard flatbed scanner images
 - Easily integrable into existing laboratory workflows

+## Scientific Context

+MicArch was developed as part of a Master's thesis project focused on improving traceability, reproducibility, and efficiency in cryogenic sample storage workflows.
+The application demonstrates that robust barcode-based cryostorage management can be implemented using open mobile platforms and widely available laboratory equipment.

 ---